Sjors/nado-book/basics/libsecp256k1.md

 Then, when you download the library along with the rest of Bitcoin Core, your computer now uses that changed part of the library.
 But what if the Bitcoin Core developers didn’t notice this particular change that happened to the library?
 Then, all of a sudden, the stuff they wanted Bitcoin Core to do isn’t actually happening.

 Most breaking changes in libraries are accidents, but not all.
-Chapter @sec:guix goes deeper into the process of checking dependencies and attacks from rogue dependency maintainers.
+Chapter 9 goes deeper into the process of checking dependencies and attacks from rogue dependency maintainers.

 A breaking change in how a library behaves is particularly problematic when it causes a change in the interpretation of the rules of the blockchain: Bitcoin Core would consider a particular block valid in one version of the library, and in another version, it’d consider that same block invalid.
 This leads to a chain split.^[<https://coinmarketcap.com/alexandria/glossary/chain-split>]